The Archive

 • THE YARDBIRDS ( WITH CLAPTON )

-The last appearance of the Stones, who more or less had the Friday evening given over to themselves and a few other lesser known names ( apart from the T Bones )
+The last appearance at the festival of the Stones, who more or less had the Friday evening given over to themselves and a few other lesser known names ( apart from the T Bones )

 The Stones thereafter became too big an act for the festival to afford them .
 Part of their performance was filmed on 8mm and is featured in the video